fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/I2CExamples/TwoWayExample/README.md

 The first stage for that is to have two way communication using I2C.

 All the previous examples only work in one direction.

+### ControllerTwoWay

+### PeripheralTwoWay

+This pair of codes can transfer messages in both directions.

+### ControllerTwoWayTask

+I now want the Controller to do this in the context of TaskManagerIO.

+### PeripheralTwoWayPJON

+I want the peripheral to work in the context of PJON as well.